Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 I: The version I saw tonight was the original 1979 cut, which I hadn’t seen in a theater for ages, not Scott’s 2003 cut.
 The 2003 cut is very good, with tighter pacing for a more contemporary audience and several brief but powerful scenes (some of which even I didn’t know existed) spliced in.
 But Rawlings & Weatherley’s original cut is unmatched, and so is—rarely mentioned alongside cinematography, art, or music—Leather, Shields, & Rowe’s incredibly visceral sound design and original mix.

 II: I never rank films (or books or games), and if you asked me for my “favorite movies” I’d approach three digits in no time with circular breathing.
-But 3 movies were absolute life changers, as to how I felt and saw the world and myself in it and such, and that was Altman’s The Long Goodbye, Scott’s Alien, and the Wachowskis’ The Matrix.
-Incidentally, my 3 most life-changing books were Chandler’s The Long Goodbye, Pynchon’s Crying of Lot 49, and @GreatDismal’s Neuromancer.
+But 3 movies were absolute life changers, as to how I felt and saw the world and myself in it and such, and that was Altman’s The Long Goodbye, Scott’s Alien, the Wachowskis’ The Matrix, and Iwai Shunji’s スワロウテイル (Suwarōteiru aka Swallotail Butterfly).
+Incidentally, two out of four of my most life-changing books were Chandler’s The Long Goodbye and @GreatDismal’s Neuromancer.
 Go figure!

 APR 23, 2024, Bambi Theater